tidy-survey-r/srvyrexploR/README.md

 # srvyexploR

-The **srvyexploR** package provides datasets used in the book “Exploring Complex Survey Data Analysis in R: A Tidy Introduction with srvyr”.
+The **srvyexploR** package provides datasets used in the book “Exploring Complex Survey Data Analysis Using R: A Tidy Introduction with {srvyr} and {survey}”.
 This will help readers follow along with the examples and work through the exercises.